 Purple Frog Facts

 - Perhaps most notably, the clearly remarkable Purple Frog easily ranks as one of the most unusual lesser known amphibians in the entire world.
-That holds true, in large part, due to the very nature of its particular habitat.
-In this, it’s truly a unique creature.
+That statement holds true, in large part, due to the very nature of its particular habitat.
+In this, the animal remains a unique creature.

-- That’s because this amphibian actually spends the majority of its life underground.
-While many related species also dwell underground, few do so as extensively as this creature.
+- That’s because this stunning amphibian actually spends the majority of its life underground.
+While many related species around the world also dwell beneath the soil, few do so as extensively as this creature.
 Precisely why it took this evolutionary path, though, is unknown.

-- The highly colorful creature received its descriptive common name due to the combined efforts of Biju & Bossuyt, respected Indian researchers.
-They accomplished the first recognition of the animal as a separate and distinct species in the year 2003.
+- The highly colorful creature received its notably descriptive common name due to the combined efforts of Biju & Bossuyt, two widely respected Indian researchers.
+The duo achieved the first recognition of the animal as a separate and distinct species in the year 2003.

 - Sadly, however, this animal now finds itself facing multiple threats to its continued existence.
 Because of this truly lamentable fact, the IUCN currently lists the brilliantly colored amphibian as Endangered.
-That status appears on the organization’s Red List.
+That status appears on the organization’s Red List of Threatened Species.

-- The threats the Purple Frog faces, though, remain numerous.
+- The threats to its continued survival that the Purple Frog faces, though, remain numerous.
 These further include the ongoing reduction and degradation of its already restricted range.
 The escalating effects of such factors as climate change also undermine its chances of survival.

 Related Articles